Zap templates

 Zapier app directory

-One Zap template isn’t enough—you’ll want to make Zap templates for each of your app’s most popular use cases.
 Over time, you’ll likely make dozens of Zap templates.
-You can manage them—in draft, review, or publicly available—from your Zap templates dashboard alongside Zapier’s Developer Platform tools.
+You can manage them — in draft, review, or publicly available — from your Zap templates dashboard alongside Zapier’s Developer Platform tools.

 Filter through your Zap templates by status on the left sidebar, click a Zap template to edit it, or select the gear icon on the right of a Zap template to copy its public link, test it, or delete it.

 If you have any Zap templates in your Rejected list, edit them to fix the issues then re-submit them.
-You cannot edit public Zap templates, but if you notice something that you need to change in your existing Zap Templates, please email partners@zapier.com with the link to the Zap template, and we can set the Zap as Draft again so you can edit and re-submit it with any changes.
+You cannot edit public Zap templates, but if you notice something that you need to change in your existing Zap Templates, please submit our contact form with the Zap template ID.
+We can set the Zap as Draft again so you can edit and re-submit it for review with any changes.

 Promoting new versions of your integration